NBISweden/BioVAT/docs/output.md

 - `03_read_alignment/`
   - `*.bam`: BAM file produced when running either the `bwa-mem3` or `parabricks` aligner (sorted and read-group tagged).
-  - `*.csi`: CSI index written alongside the BAM output.
+  - `*.bam.csi`: CSI index written alongside the BAM output.

 Running with `--enable_cram_format` will produce `.cram` and `.crai` files instead.